Categories

 I was thirsty, very thirsty to know everything about my newly found Lord and his teachings.

-I persevered reading the bible daily throughout the years, and after going through the whole bible once, twice, thrice…I started to understand it better.
+I persevered reading the bible daily throughout the years, reading it for at least one hour a day, as I still do so now, and after going through the whole bible once, twice, thrice…I started to understand it better.

 Falling in love with God

-I discovered that he is what I always thought he would be: the very best person that there is.
+I discovered that he is what I always thought he would be: the very best person that I can immagine.

-To this day, our attitudes and actions are constantly offending him, insulting him to his face, us being totally disinterested in him, ungrateful and evil.
+To this day, our attitudes, actions and life-styles are constantly offending him, insulting him to his face, us being totally ungrateful, disinterested in him, rebellious and evil.

-And yet, he did (and does) the impossible in order to bring us back to himself:
+And yet, not only he does not reject us and thraw us straight in hell, where we deserve to be, but he humbly and patiently does the impossible in order to bring us back to himself:

 He even sent his only Son, Jesus Christ to the slaughter in order to be able to accept back those of us who repent of our rebellious and evil attitude towards himself!

-Our Heavenly Father chose to load the punishment that our sins deserved on his very beloved Son that he loves above all, so that his attribute of “being Just” be kept and honoured.
+Our Heavenly Father chose to load the punishment that our sins deserved on his beloved Son that he loves above all.
+And this so that his attribute of “being Just” be kept and honoured.

-Having done this, he can now accept the repentant sinners without being accused of being unfair, unjust, or partial.
+Having punished so harshly his son in our stead, our heavenly Father can now accept and forgive the repentant sinners without being accused of being unfair, unjust, or partial.

-God’s goodness and love for us demands from each one of us our eternal gratitude, our love and obedience!
+God’s goodness and love for us demands from each one of us our eternal gratitude, our love , our submition and obedience!

-Well, I gave him mine, and from the day that I was “born again” my thoughts were constantly thinking of God and my heart was constantly talking to him!
+Well, I gave him mine, and from the day that I was saved, my mind has constantly been thinking of God, my spirit constantly talking to him, and my heart is always trying to please him.

 Now that I was a born-again child of God, I needed to share with my parents, my friends all the wonderful things I had discovered about God.

-So, I returned to Zaïre, (the Congo) and told everyone of what I now knew of God, and how Jesus had changed me from within!
+So, I returned to Zaïre, (the Congo) and told everyone what I knew of God, and how Jesus had changed me from within!

 I was taken aback that no one paid attention: Not my parents, not my friends…